 We got ourselves together at a leisurely pace this morning, enjoyed a nice brekkie at the house, then and went into Hanmer to enjoy a Rustic cafe hot chocolate and a muffin!
-We hitched out of Hanmer at 9.30 – firstly with a lift to the SH6 intersection then, shortly afterwards caught a lift back to the Boyle outdoor centre.
+We hitched out of Hanmer at 9.30 am – firstly with a lift to the SH6 intersection then, shortly afterwards caught a lift back to the Boyle Outdoor Education Centre.

 Back on Te Araroa trail we started on the Tui track.
 This was roadside for a km or so, then we crossed the road, and proceeded to cross the Boyle River.
 We paired up – I knew I couldn’t cross on my own as it was swift and fairly deep.
 Mike was upstream.
 It was more swift and deeper than we both imagined, and the water was up over my shorts.
 There was a slightly hairy moment when Mike slipped on a rock and fell down to one knee.
 I held on very tightly and he managed to keep me upright, get back up and we carried on over.
 My heart was racing as we took our shoes off to get the gravel out.